Trump remains dominant force in GOP following acquittal

 The former president, McConnell said, was “practically and morally responsible for provoking the events” that led to the insurrection.
 But he argued that there were no constitutional grounds for the Senate to convict Trump now that he’s out of office, a procedural point embraced by many in the GOP.

 The history books will show that 10 members of the president’s party in the House and another seven in the Senate ultimately believed that Trump’s behavior was egregious enough to warrant conviction — and even a lifetime ban on holding future office.
-Not since former President Andrew Johnson’s impeachment in 1868 have so many members of a president’s party voted for his removal.
+Never before have so many members of a president’s party voted for his removal.

 But by most objective measures, Trump’s grasp on the GOP and its future remains airtight.

-Note: This story has been corrected by deleting a reference to President Andrew Johnson’s impeachment in 1868 as drawing the most support of members of his own party.
-No members of Johnson’s party, the Democrats, voted for his removal.